Learn Excel Macros & VBA Programming (Free Tutorial & 50++ Examples)

 • Copying the source codes only

-1. Dragging Module Containing Macros
+Method 1 – Dragging the Module Containing Macros

 • Open the files with the target module and destination module.

-• In the Project Explorer pane within the Visual Basic Editor, locate the module containing the macro => drag the module from the source workbook and drop it into the destination workbook.
+• In the Project Explorer pane within the Visual Basic Editor, locate the module containing the macro.

 Dragging Module1 from one VBA Project to another using cursor

-2. Copying Source Codes of Macros
+Method 2 – Copying the Source Code of Macros

 Copying Source code by Ctrl + C keys

-• Double-click on the destination module => paste the copied code there.
+• Double-click on the destination module and paste the copied code there.

 Pasting source code to another module using Ctrl + V keys